montagejs/mr/docs/Config-API.md

     resource as a string.
 The default reader depends on whether Montage Require is running in a browser or on Node.

-Montage Require then adds shared state for all packages to the `config`.
+Mr then adds shared state for all packages to the `config`.

 -   **registry**: the location of each known package by name, for those packages that have either designated their own name, or been named